 German cuisine reminds us of American food in its emphasis on meat and potatoes, but the focus on sweet and sour flavors is strictly German.
-Explore some of our favorite German recipes.
+Explore some of our very favorite German recipes.

 Sweet and Savory

 Popular sweet and sour dishes like sauerbraten (which combines a sour marinade with a sweet sauce) reveal a taste for flavors that hearken back to medieval cooking, when such combinations were popular across Europe.
 Vinegars, sugar, and fruits provide popular piquant sauces.